Cyberitas/usage-track/README.md

 ## Dependencies and installation

-Requires jQuery to be loaded before usage-track, usage-track can be included in the head or anywhere in the body or dyanmically with something like RequireJS.
+Requires jQuery to be loaded before usage-track, usage-track can be included in the head or anywhere in the body or dynamically with something like RequireJS.

 ### Basic tracking example